LeeAnnEditor/o365hq/services/Securing your Azure Environment and Applications.md

 +++

-Using our deep experience and knowledge gained from Microsoft as a Gold cloud partner, we provide this service that helps prevent unauthorized access and hacking in your Azure Environment.
+Using our deep experience and knowledge gained from Microsoft as a Gold cloud partner, we provide this service to help you prevent unauthorized access and hacking in your Azure Environment.

 Our **objective** is to make your Azure environment safer and more